steveculshaw/brindlewoodbay/README.md

 * <a target="_blank" href="https://steveculshaw.github.io/brindlewoodbay/mystery-of-the-long-dark-teatime-of-the-soulless.html">Mystery of the Long Dark Teatime of the Soulless</a>

-* <a target="_blank" href="https://steveculshaw.github.io/brindlewoodbay/the-mystery-of-a-murder-so-mucky.html">The Mystery of a Murder So Mucky</a>
+* <a target="_blank" href="https://steveculshaw.github.io/brindlewoodbay/mystery-of-a-murder-so-mucky.html">The Mystery of a Murder So Mucky</a>

 ## Current Mystery

 ### The Mystery ???  [???]

 #### 29th September

+Brett Anderson (Police Deputy) turns up on doorstep ... seems the DA wants to see us.<br>
+Takes us to the DA's office, where we meet Jenna MacAllister ...
+I believe you were in Mucky Point recently.<br>
+She grills us about the murder at Mucky Point.<br>
+Atsidi spots ...
+Ms. MacAllister has a piece of the regalia of **Midwives of the Fragrant Void**.<br>

 ## All Void Clues so far